mmstq/my_tube/README.md

 - Moreover, to be certain, I checked URLs in other video players, like VLC and MX Player but not working.
 - The app handles these cases gracefully by showing an error icon on video

-- Note: I am deciding shorts or horizontal videos by orientation property in the video
+- I am using the orientation property to determine if the video is shorts or horizontal

+- As last page is not available, I am deciding last page by checking if the next page has empty data